jahoffgir/devoff.co/README.md

 DEVOFF website repo

 # TODO
-- [ ] Plan the user interface of the website
+- [X] Plan the user interface of the website
+- [X] Create the logo of the company
 - [ ] Learn Ruby on Rails and apply it to the website
 - [ ] Design the architecture of the website